Gnocchi, Famed Italian Potato Dumplings

 Is all gnocchi gluten-free?

-Most gnocchi are not gluten-free, since wheat flour is typically used in addition to potatoes to form the dough.
-However, it is possible to make gluten-free gnocchi using alternative flours, and many brands sell gluten-free varieties, like DeLallo’s Gluten-Free Gnocchi and Gluten-Free Mini Gnocchi, made with rice flour and Chickpea Gnocchi.
+Most gnocchi are not gluten-free, since wheat flour is used in addition to potatoes to form the dough.
+It is possible to make gluten-free gnocchi using alternative flours.
+There are also many brands that sell gluten-free varieties like DeLallo’s Gluten-Free Gnocchi and Gluten-Free Mini Gnocchi that are made with rice flour, or try DeLallo Chickpea Gnocchi made with chickpeas.

 Is gnocchi keto-friendly?

-Most gnocchi is not considered keto-friendly since grains (wheat flour) and starchy vegetables like potatoes are discouraged.
-There are some recipes available that make gnocchi out of keto-friendly ingredients like cheese and almond flour, and you can find store-bought brands that utilize cauliflower as the main ingredient.
+Most gnocchi is not considered keto-friendly, since it is made with grains (wheat flour) and starchy vegetables like potatoes that are discouraged on the keto diet.
+There are some recipes available that make gnocchi out of keto-friendly ingredients like cheese and almond flour.
+You can find store-bought brands that utilize cauliflower as the main ingredient too.

 How do I store gnocchi in the fridge?

-Uncooked or cooked, drained gnocchi can be stored in an airtight container in the fridge for up to two days.
-Store uncooked, homemade gnocchi dusted with flour to prevent the dumplings from sticking together.
-Try to store cooked gnocchi in a single layer, or place parchment or waxed paper between the layers, to help keep them from clumping.
+Uncooked or cooked, drained gnocchi can be stored in an airtight container in the refrigerator for up to 2 days.
+Store uncooked, homemade gnocchi in a light dusting of flour to prevent the dumplings from sticking together.
+Store cooked gnocchi in a single layer or place between layers of parchment or waxed paper to help to keep them from clumping.

 Can I freeze gnocchi?

-Fresh gnocchi can be frozen for longer storage—there’s no need to thaw before cooking.
-Homemade gnocchi freezes best if it dries out a bit first; spread out the gnocchi on a floured, parchment-lined baking sheet and let sit at room temperature for an hour or two.
+Fresh gnocchi can be frozen for longer storage.
+There is no need to thaw before cooking.
+Homemade gnocchi freezes best if it dries out a bit first.
+Spread out the gnocchi on a floured, parchment-lined baking sheet and allow them to sit at room temperature for an hour or two.
 Move the baking sheet to the freezer and freeze until solid, about an hour.
-Transfer the frozen gnocchi to a zip-top freezer bag and freeze for up to a month, boiling from frozen.
+Transfer the frozen gnocchi to a zip-top freezer bag and freeze for up to 1 month.
+To cook, boil them from frozen.
 They may take a little longer to cook.

-Store-bought, shelf-stable, or refrigerated gnocchi can also be frozen.
-It’s best to spread the gnocchi out on a lined baking sheet to freeze for an hour, then transfer to a container and freeze for up to a month.
+Store-bought, shelf-stable or refrigerated gnocchi can also be frozen.
+It is best to spread the gnocchi out on a lined baking sheet to freeze for an hour, and then transfer them to a container and freeze for up to 1 month.
 Cook from frozen.

 What is the difference between gnocchi and Roman gnocchi?

 Roman gnocchi is made by making a semolina porridge, cutting it into circles, and most often baking it with Parmesan cheese and butter to make a dish called Gnocchi alla Romana.
-Gnocchi are small dumpling pasta made of flour and often potato, and are usually boiled and tossed with sauce.
+Gnocchi are small dumpling pasta made with potato and flour, and are usually boiled and then tossed with sauce.

 What is the difference between gnocchi and gnudi?

 Gnudi and gnocchi are both Italian pasta dishes, but with distinct differences.
-Gnocchi are typically made with flour, potato, and egg, rolled into logs, and cut into small dumplings before being boiled.
-Gnudi, which roughly translates to “naked” in Italian, are named for their resemblance to the filling for ravioli but without the actual pasta.
-They are typically larger than gnocchi and made of ricotta, eggs, sometimes spinach, and less flour.
-They have a cheesier flavor and more delicate, less toothsome texture.
+Gnocchi are typically made with potato and flour to form a pasta dough that is rolled into long ropes, and then, cut into small dumplings before being boiled.
+Gnudi, which translates to “naked” in Italian, are named for their resemblance to the filling for ravioli, but without the actual pasta.
+They are typically larger than gnocchi and made of ricotta, eggs, sometimes spinach and less flour.
+They have a cheesier flavor and are more delicate and less toothsome in texture.

 Is gnocchi better for you than pasta?

-Gnocchi swaps some of the flour in other pastas for mashed potato or potato flour, giving it a bit more nutritional value, like extra fiber, vitamin C, and potassium.
+Gnocchi is made mainly with riced potatoes and some flour, as opposed to pasta that is made mostly with semolina flour.
+The potatoes do give gnocchi more of a nutritional value, like extra fiber, Vitamin C and potassium.
 Both gnocchi and standard pasta can be part of a healthy diet when eaten in moderation.